AleksanderMako/game-of-three/docs/api.md

 4. Upon connectiondown or disconnect event the server deletes the socket from the map and closes the connection to it.
 ```

-The run-server.js file instantiates the objects of the application and injects all the dependencies as well as start the server.
+The run-server.js file instantiates the objects of the application and injects all the dependencies as well as it starts the server.